tomajask/100-days-of-code/r1-log.md

 ## Log

+### R1D49

+Continued with JS course -> The Rest Parameter, The Spread Operator, Destructurizing

 ### R1D48

 Continued with JS course -> Rewriting a Todos App to use Babel & Webpack and deploying it to [Netlify](https://eager-wozniak-2213de.netlify.app/).